Super Bowl 2023: What to know about national anthem, pregame performers ahead of Super Bowl LVII - NBC Sports

-Super Bowl LVII is inching closer, and while we may not yet know which two teams will take the field, we do know which performers will take the stage.
+Super Bowl LVII is inching closer, as the Philadelphia Eagles and Kansas City Chiefs prepare to take the field, we do know which performers will take the stage.

 The NFL revealed on Jan.
 24 that Chris Stapleton, Babyface, Tony Kotsur, Sheryl Lee Ralph and others will take part in the Super Bowl pregame festivities, completing the list of entertainers that will perform in the southwest.